Financial Aid

 Deferred Payment Plan

 Rice offers a deferred payment plan to enable families to finance students’ educational costs.
 This plan divides each semester’s charge over four installments.
 Details are available to eligible students each semester at the time of billing.
-Students arrange for deferred payment through the Cashier’s Office.
+Students arrange for deferred payment through the Bursar’s Office.

 Summer Aid

-Effective with the 2022 Summer Term, degree-seeking Rice undergraduates who receive need-based aid during the academic year are eligible to receive financial aid toward Rice summer coursework.
+Degree-seeking Rice undergraduates who receive need-based aid during the academic year are eligible to receive financial aid toward Rice summer coursework.
 Summer aid is limited to two summer terms while an undergraduate at Rice with a maximum of nine credit hours of aid each semester.
 This aid is only available toward for-credit Rice Online, in class, or "Rice in country" coursework, and for participants in other Rice faculty-led overseas programs offered for Rice credit during the summer.
 It is not available for non-Rice summer programs.

 The summer request deadline and additional information is available through the Office of Financial Aid